 Notably, the July 30 email to Lanzo came from an Environmental Resource Bureau Section Leader not directly involved in the project, and was based upon incomplete information and without the SFWMD having been provided with a copy of the Kremers plans.
 In response to this new information, the OIG staff conducted an interview with SFWMD staff, which has now had the benefit of reviewing the OIG draft report.
-As indicated in the final report, the SFWMD response to a query from an Wade Trim project manage rin email dated July 30, 2020, which was referenced in responses from Lanzo and City, does not reflect the agency's present views.
+As indicated in the final report, the SFWMD response to a query from an Wade Trim project manager in an email dated July 30, 2020, which was referenced in responses from Lanzo and City, does not reflect the agency's present views.
 The City will be required to seek a modification of its permit from SFWMD.

 A response from AECOM engineer McGowan resulted in the revisions and clarification of technical concepts related to the DCP.
+The Office received not written response from Rubio or Craig A. Smith.